WiWi33/Questing.lua/README.md

 1. mandatory fixes
 2. some appointed features

-For the time being I don't intend add:
+For the time being I don't intend add:s

 3. new functionallity
 4. new content